Aldaviva/Fail2Ban4Win/Readme.md

 1. Ensure OpenSSH Server is installed and running in Windows.
     1. Run `explorer.exe ms-settings:optionalfeatures` or go to Settings › Apps › Apps & features › Manage optional features.
-    1. Select Add a feature.
+    1. Click Add a feature or View features.
     1. Install OpenSSH Server.
 1. Open Event Viewer (`eventvwr.msc`).
 1. Find an instance of the event you want.
 If one doesn't exist, start an SSH client like [ssh](https://linux.die.net/man/1/ssh) or [PuTTY](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and fail to authenticate on purpose.